Verified AI summary ◀▼

 -

-Allowance limit reach date: We calculate the remaining
+Allowance limit reach date: We calculate the remaining allowance

-the forecasted daily usage rate to determine how many days are left until
+forecasted daily usage rate to determine how many days are left until the

-to estimate when the customer will reach their allowance limit.
+estimate when the customer will reach their allowance limit.

 - Forecasted allowance limit reach date calculation metrics: